MediaPreneur/lvwrence.github.io/_posts/2014-9-15-finding-the-most-uncommon-words.md

 it the same way as /usr/share/dict/words.
 Let's break out some good old UNIX tools.

 First, we replace all non-alphabetic characters with spaces:

 `tr -c "[:alpha:]" " " < wiki-raw-text > wiki-alpha-text`

 Next, slam everything down to lowercase (oh yeah do this for /words too):

 `tr '[:upper:]' '[:lower:]' < wiki-alpha-text > wiki-lower-text`

 Finally, we can use sed to strip all whitespace and replace it with a newline, piping the result to sort and then uniq to only get unique words:

 `sed -e "s/[[:space:]] */\n/g" wiki-lower-text | sort | uniq > wiki-parsed-text`

 (If you are on OS X, you will have to download `gnu-sed` using `brew install gnu-sed` for sed to read the newline character.)

 Now we've got a complete set of words and a set of common words.
 The running time for removing the common words from the complete set naively can get as bad as O(m * n) where m and n are the sizes of the sets.
-We can do a lot better using a Trie (link), which is optimized for looking up and deleting data.
+We can do a lot better using a [Trie](http://en.wikipedia.org/wiki/Trie), which is optimized for looking up and deleting data.
 Looking up data in a trie is only O(len(word)), which doesn't vary too widely, so removing a set M from the complete set should only take O(M) (after inserting all words, of course).
 Here's my python implementation of a Trie: